I write out of love for a continent, a country, wildlife conservation and safari. A few of my favorite tales follow:

 Kenya’s Elephant Emergency.
 With poaching on the rise and continued human encroachment, Kenya’s elephants face a precarious future unless something more is done.
 This poignant article portrays the littlest victims who are in the care of Dame Daphne Sheldrick at her orphanage in Nairobi National Park.
 To read story

-The bright side of Kenya’s lack of tourism – or is it? posted online and in response to the 2007 elections that created havoc and slammed the door on any kind of tourism during most of 2008.
+The bright side of Kenya’s lack of tourism – or is it?
+Written in response to the 2007 elections that created havoc and slammed the door on any kind of tourism during most of 2008.
 To read story

 The emergence of the bicycle as an integral part of Kenya’s culture is an example of what happens when prices drop and bikes become readily available.
 To read story